epccs/RPUno/SpiSlv/README.md

 ## Overview

-SPI slave with an interactive command line program.
-CS0 is used to operate a status LED.
-DIO16 (ADC2) is used to drive nSS (which is on DIO10) to enable slave functions (Note: nSS is not connected on the RPUpi board).
+SPI slave is an interactive command line program.
+CS0 is used to operate a status LED. nSS must be connected to Raspberry PI nCE00 pin (fixed on RPUpi^5).

 ## Pi SPI